Moon

 until she came at last to steady ship,

-but what to sup and where to dine,
+but how to sup and where to dine,

-in a voice less loud but subtle clever
+in a voice less loud but subtly clever

 It can be anywhere,